andreistefanciprian/k8s-service-endpoint-prom-exporter/readme.md

 ## Description

-Prometheus exporter built in Python that publishes kubernetes service availability metrics:
+Monitors a kubernetes service and collects endpoint metrics:
 * srv_ready_pods (displays current numbers of service endpoints - pods that are ready to serve traffic)
-* srv_not_ready_pods (displays current number of service pods that aren'r ready to serve traffic)
+* srv_not_ready_pods (displays current number of service pods that aren'r ready to serve traffic) These metrics can be:

-The script also can send events with the application metrics to honeycomb.
+* exported to Prometheus (prometheus format)
+* sent to Honeycomb as events (json format)

 #### Run script locally, from outside the cluster